mmistakes/minimal-mistakes/_posts/2024-07-17-bags-of-URIs-all-the-way-down.md

 ## Context

-After building and widely deploying [tooling for DAO record-keeping based](https://github.com/metagov/daostar?tab=readme-ov-file#introduction) on the Ethereum standard [ERC-4824])(), DAOStar found itself a little [stumped](https://github.com/metagov/daostar/issues/213) on how to "v2" its contingent "identity system".
+After building and widely deploying [tooling for DAO record-keeping based](https://github.com/metagov/daostar?tab=readme-ov-file#introduction) on the Ethereum standard [ERC-4824])(), DAOStar finds itself a little [stumped](https://github.com/metagov/daostar/issues/213) on how to "v2" its contingent "identity system".

 After discussing the problem widely with stakeholders inside and outside of that community, Joshua Tan asked me to propose a technological approach to the para-legal identity of decentralization autonomous organizations.
 I do not claim to be an expert in any of the domains touched by this problem set, but at least I'm comfortable proposing solutions to thorny interdisciplinary problems, which seems to be the prime qualification for this kind of work.